Rising-Stars-by-Sunshine/YP_STATS201_Final/README.md

 Professionally, my journey has been enriched by valuable experiences, from a research stint at the Suzhou Institute of Nano-Tech and Nano-Bionics to an Algorithm Engineer Internship at Ainstec.
 These experiences, coupled with my role as a Student Research Intern in Bioinformatics, have equipped me with a versatile skill set crucial for navigating the complex intersection of healthcare and artificial intelligence.
 The course has been instrumental in shaping my ability to integrate skills effectively, creating a robust professional profile poised for meaningful contributions.

+### **Intellectual Growth**

+Throughout this course, I've experienced substantial intellectual growth, particularly in understanding the profound impact of applying machine learning to address social issues globally, such as academic issues.

 ### **Living a Purposeful Life**

 Envisioning the future, I aspire to be a pioneer in the field, contributing to advancements recognized globally.
 Winning the Nobel Prize or Turing Award is not just a personal dream; it's a testament to the impact I hope to make.